MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-workflow.md

 ## <a name="approval-workflows"></a>Approval workflows

-You create an approval workflow by listing the involved steps on the lines.
-Each step consists of:
+Create an approval workflow by defining what starts the workflow and what happens next, as follows:

-- A workflow event, which is moderated by event conditions
+* A workflow event, which is moderated by event conditions.
-- A workflow response, which is moderated by response options.
+* A workflow response, which is moderated by response options.

-To define workflow steps, you fill in fields on workflow lines using fixed lists of event and response values representing scenarios supported by the application code.<!--What are the "values"?
-Can we give an example?-->
+To define workflow steps, fill in fields on workflow lines using the event and response values that represent supported scenarios.

 Examples of approval workflows events include the creation of sales or purchase orders/quotes/invoices, price changes, vendor or customer edits, and more.